a-n-rose/a-n-rose.github.io/_posts/2019-02-17-comparing-features-and-models-deep-learning-and-speech.md

 ![Imgur](https://i.imgur.com/zyQu98m.png?1)
 #### The number of epochs (x-label) are different for each model trained because training was programmed to stop if loss did not improve (i.e. decrease) after 10 consecutive epochs.
 All models were originally programmed to complete 100 epochs.

 As the table and graphs above show, not all of the models were worth using.
-Therefore, instead of wasting my time trying out all of the trained models on new speech, I chose only those above 65% accuracy on the test dataset: the CNN+LSTM trained on STFT without noise, with noise, and the FBANK without noise and with delta features.
+Therefore, instead of wasting my time trying out all of the trained models on new speech, I chose only those above 65% accuracy on the test dataset: the CNN+LSTM trained on STFT without noise, with noise, and the FBANK without noise and with delta features (and after the update, with a sliding window).
 I chose several words to test the models with: some words all models got correct, some all models got wrong.
 It is interesting to see how these models categorized the speech, especially incorrectly: which sounds cued the model to categorize the speech the way it did?

 ## Table 2: CNN+LSTM Model classification of new speech, without and with noise reduction